picqer/php-barcode-generator/Readme.md

 ## Usage
 You want a barcode for a specific "type" (for example Code 128 or UPC) in a specific image format (for example PNG or SVG).

+- First, encode the string you want the barcode of into a `Barcode` object with one of the barcode types.
+- Then, use one of the renderers to render the image of the bars in the `Barcode` object.

 > The "type" is a standard that defines which characters you can encode and which bars represent which character.
 The most used types are [code 128](https://en.wikipedia.org/wiki/Code_128) and [EAN/UPC](https://en.wikipedia.org/wiki/International_Article_Number).
 Not all characters can be encoded into each barcode type, and not all barcode scanners can read all types.

-First, encode the string you want the barcode of into a `Barcode` object with one of the barcode types.
-Then, use one of the renderers to render the image of the bars in the `Barcode` object.

 ```php
 <?php